• Home

 Picking a Plan:

-There are so many options out there for various Bible reading plans Michelle Lesley and Ligonier have helpful lists but please remember there is no perfect Bible reading plan out there you just need to pick one and use the plan you choose.
+There are so many options out there for various Bible reading plans Michelle Lesley and Ligonier have helpful lists, but please remember there is no perfect Bible reading plan out there you need to pick one and use the plan you choose.

 Please remember there is no perfect Bible reading plan out there you just need to pick one and use the plan you choose.
 Click to Tweet

-I'm going to use the Two Year Bible Reading Plan using the Reading Plan app to keep track of my reading and I'll be reading from this Bible, listening along while reading using the ESV Bible app, and utilizing How to Read the Bible Book by Book with my readings each day.
-I just tend to focus better on the text when I have it read to me and I read along at the same time.
-Here's a PDF printable to the plan I'm using which describes it a bit more.
+I’m still finishing up the Two Year Bible Reading Plan using the Reading Plan app to keep track of my reading, and I’ll be reading from this Bible, listening along while reading using the ESV Bible app, and utilizing How to Read the Bible Book by Book with my readings each day.
+I tend to focus better on the text when I have it read to me, and I read along at the same time.
+Here’s a PDF printable of the plan I’m using, which describes it a bit more.

 Resolved, to study the Scriptures so steadily, constantly and frequently, as that I may find, and plainly perceive myself to grow in the knowledge of the same. ~ Jonathan Edwards